andrewrk/node-yawl/README.md

 ## Roadmap

- * close() should work differently depending on client or server
  * sendStream: send as unfragmented if length is present
  * when client tries to send message if there is a stream ongoing, it queues the data instead of erroring
  * handleUpgrade error handling?
- * ability to detach from and attach to http servers
  * RFC 6455 compliance and test suite, autobahn?
    - parseExtensionList
- * Auto heartbeat
  * Supports
    [permessage-deflate](http://tools.ietf.org/html/draft-ietf-hybi-permessage-compression-19)
    extension